 - Potholder setup

-The idea is that if the parabola is cut symmetrically along 8 radial directions and flattened out, then it would appear like an 16-petalled flower.
+The idea is that if the parabola is cut symmetrically along 8 radial directions and flattened out, then it would appear like a 16-petalled flower.
 So once you have the petals made of any flexible material you can bend them in the shape of a parabola.

 I used 5 mm thick plywood.
-I think you can use a thinner plywood, but then you’ll need to add a stronger structure to stiffen the parabola.
+I think you can use thinner plywood, but then you’ll need to add a stronger structure to stiffen the parabola.
 Have a look here, they use a metallic structure to keep everything stiff.

 I used this publication to calculate the dimensions of the petals.
-I had to tweak it a little bit to have something i could actually use.
+I had to tweak it a little bit to have something I could use.

 Here is a google spreadsheet with everything you need (you can download it to modify it).

-Once you’ve cut the petals, drill holes every 20 cm along the sides of the petals so that you attach them together with the plastic cable ties.
+Once you’ve cut the petals, drill holes every 20 cm along the sides of the petals so that you attach them with the plastic cable ties.

 The discs will force the bottom of the parabola to be plane.
 Without them, it’s just impossible to bend the plywood!

 Cut two discs of 20 cm out of plywood.
-Divide them like a pie in 16 equal parts and drill holes 2 cm from the outside of the discs.
+Divide them like a pie into 16 equal parts and drill holes 2 cm from the outside of the discs.

-Drill a hole of the same width 8 cm from the base of each the petal.
+Drill a hole of the same width 8 cm from the base of each petal.